OliEfr/TU_Dresden_Noten_App/README.md

   - **GetBatteryOptimizationPermission**: Screen to get disable battery optimization.
 Shown on Login after setgoal.
 - **app/fetch_utils**: this files handle direct http-communication with hisqis.
 In the future, more universities should be supported.
 All of them inherit from university.js.
 - **app/utils**: other utils
-  - **ExamDetailsClass.js**: Used in GradeDetails.js for some calculations
   - **ExamListClass.js**: Used in GradesList.js to show chart
   - **storage.js**: for interaction with local storage
   - **uni.js**: this class puts an level of abstraction on the users raw data obtained by the fetch_utils.